 These get even more soft as they sit for a day.
 Pumpkin and honey (they are humectants) will both do that to baked goods!
 I like to store mine in the freezer, but on the counter for a few days works too!

-GAPS diet?
-Omit palm sugar and use only honey!
+- Simply omit the palm sugar and use only honey!
 Also, leave the psyllium husks out.

 Want some more egg free Paleo recipes?
 Here are some more of mine!!